drivebadger/exclude-user/README.md

 The purpose of these exclusions is to decrease the amount of data to be exfiltrated by Drive Badger, and thus to speed up the attack, by eliminating files and directories, that are not valuable in any way to the attacker:

-- multimedia files (avi/mkv/rmvb movies, mp3/flac music)
+- multimedia files (avi/mkv/rmvb movies, mp3/flac music - except for game content)
-- game directories
 - image files containing encrypted filesystems
 - Mozilla Firefox/Thunderbird caches
 - Windows memory dumps